 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Garden City.
 67.09% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Garden City in 2010 was $69,058, which is wealthy relative to New York and the nation.
 This equates to an annual income of $276,232 for a family of four.

 The people who call Garden City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden City residents report their race to be White, followed by Asian.
-Important ancestries of people in Garden City include Irish, Italian, German, English, Polish and Greek.
+Important ancestries of people in Garden City include Italian, German, English, and Polish.